ndinata/transfer/readme.md

+> This repo has been archived in favour of [`dotfiles`](https://github.com/ndinata/dotfiles). `dotfiles` being a collection of raw Bash scripts is probably more appropriate for interacting heavily with the shell compared to this repo, which is basically a thin wrapper over Bash anyways.
+I might've been a bit too eager to build something with Rust after picking it up, although this repo has been a great learning experience so no regrets here!
+Maybe I'll revive this repo in the future if I manage to find a nice abstraction level where I can combine Rust's expressiveness and Bash's convenience.

 # Transfer

 Transfer is a simple command-line program made with the goal of setting up my personal macOS dev environment, e.g. after a factory reset/on a new machine.